0x646e78/0x646e78.github.io/_posts/2022-03-16-container-maturity-model.markdown

 Reflections
 ---

+I like simple visual reprentations, based on some reasonable process to get there, and I'm happy with the result.
+It's a bit rough, some of the language could be adjusted and more measurable metric definitions worked toward.

+Having a published whitepaper from an industry body (the wonderful [CNCF][CNCF] in this case) is incredibly valuable.

 Having a published whitepaper from an industry body is incredibly valuable.
 Having the resultant visualisation of current and hoped maturity has been very effective in describing our problems and deciding where to increase resources.

-The process of creating a model helped get my head around this complex space.
-It is obvious to me that Cloud Native and within that container security is entwined with all aspects of application & platform development and operations.
+Creating a model helped get my head around this complex space.
+Cloud Native and within that container security is entwined with all aspects of application & platform development and operations.
 Scoping helped to give a clearer picture of the container domain, and what was relevant within my organisation.I found that the Cloud Native Lifecycle Phases ends up with the largest proportion of items in Distribute & Runtime.
 This makes sense when you consider CI/CD often being the central place of earliest value stage gating (Distribute), and all of the moving pieces that could be involved in your production environments (Runtime).
 Once again, scoping can help here - especially with runtime - e.g EDR might be a pre-existing process handled by your SecOps team and wider than just cloud or containers, in a similar way you may already have standard Base OS hardening processes - so the container base host is out of scope.

 It is hard to box all items into the phases - areas cross over, such as build capabilities (Distribute) being largely the same as IDE/local tooling in many situations (Develop).
 This is always the case with complex systems, trying to link these together in the task capture tool such as Jira or make a decision for the sake of progressing the work helps somewhat.
 The aim isn't to neatly categorise things at the end of the day but to strengthen your security posture.